-Fresno County will be notified of the need to transfer funds by Commission management based upon projecting future eash flow requirements.
-The Commission management will make a transfer request must be to the FCACTT in writing, on the Commission's letterhead, based upon projected future cash flow requirements to the Fresno County Treasurer's Office for the transfer to take place.
+.
+Commission management will make a transfer request to the FCACTT in writing, on the Commission's letterhead, based upon projected future cash flow requirements.
 The authorized signer for transfers is the Commission's Executive Director.
 Transfer amounts for non-operational funds cannot exceed the amount allowed by Fresno County.